ChuckM/nucleo/nucleo-f446re/README.md

   * It is supported by (OpenOCD)[https://openocd.org] using the `st_nucleo_f4.cfg` file.

-The common directory has clock and serial port set up code that is common to all of the various examples.
-The file `retarget.c` is used if you don't want to manually configure the clocks and serial ports.
+The common directory has clock, LED, and serial port set up code that is common to various examples.

-By default, the clock code sets the processor to run from the PLL clock generating a 180 MHz system clock (max).
-Which may not be what you want if you are trying to use the USB-OTG peripheral (which needs a 48 MHz clock, and there is no divider for 180 that gives you 48.)
+By default, the clock code sets the processor to run from the PLL clock generating a 168 MHz system clock (max).
+Which may not be what you want if you are trying to use the USB-OTG peripheral (which needs a 48 MHz clock, and there is no divider for 168 that gives you 48.)

 See the individual example directories for specific information about that example.